zpaq/zpaq/readme.txt

 List the archive contents, showing all versions (not just the latest) of files at least 1 MB in size.

+  zpaq c e:backup -force

+Compares the archive contents with the original files and reports any differences. -force tells it to compare the file contents rather than the dates, attributes, and sizes (which is slower but more reliable).

   zpaq